zephyr-data-specs/GMNS/README.md

 Volpe/FHWA partnership with [Zephyr Foundation](https://zephyrtransport.org).

-The General Modeling Network Specification (GMNS) defines a common human and machine readable format for sharing routable road network files.
+The General Modeling Network Specification (GMNS) defines a common machine (and human) readable format for sharing routable road network files.
 It is designed to be used in multi-modal static and dynamic transportation planning and operations models.

 How do I use GMNS?
 1. Read the [__specification reference__](Specification) to learn about the GMNS format.